rafaelortizzableh/movie_recommend/README.md

 Once you have an api, declare it as an environment variable with `-dart-define=MOVIE_API=YOUR_API_KEY`.

+Otherwise, you can see the app running [here](https://movie-recommend-1.web.app).

 ## About the tools used

 State Management & Dependency Injection are handled with Riverpod.